oist/mcmc-date-container/README.md

 ## Running `mcmc-date` through the Apptainer container on your dataset

+If you don't have Apptainer installed on your system yet, please follow the installation instructions [here](https://apptainer.org/docs/admin/main/installation.html#installation-on-linux).

 Go to the directory with your dataset (rooted tree, treelist, calibrations and constraints, etc).
 ```
 cd workdir